Foso/MealApp/Readme.md

 Kotlin module is built into Objective-C framework by invoking Gradle from custom "Run Script" build phase, and this framework is imported into the Xcode project.

+### Building
+You need to use [Android Studio Canary](https://developer.android.com/studio/preview) version.
+Have tested it on XCode v12.